 The Devil’s Marbles sums up some of the best reasons to visit Australia.
 The scenery is incredible, and sometimes, bizarre.
 Just the name itself, makes the place sound strange and weird.
 Despite the name, the marbles have nothing to do with the devil.

 In fact, they were formed after millions of years of erosion, which gave them their round shape.

-The unusual thing about the Devil’s Marbles is that they are big round boulders balanced atop of one another, in the middle of the desert.
+The unusual thing about the Devil’s Marbles is that they are big round boulders balanced atop one another, in the middle of the desert.
 They look completely out of place, and certainly not like a natural phenomenon!

 Obviously, this is why the formation was given the name Devil’s Marbles, as they do not look like they were formed naturally!

 If you are travelling from Adelaide to Darwin or even Alice Springs to Darwin, then is a must-stop!
 I don’t think I’ve ever seen anything quite like the Devil’s Marbles, and stopping here for an hour breaks up the monotony of sitting in a car all day as well!!

-That Hahndorf doesn’t sound one of the strangest places to travel to in Australia, well that is where you are wrong!
+Hahndorf doesn’t sound like one of the strangest places to travel to in Australia, well that is where you are wrong!

 You may have initially thought that Hahndorf sounded German, and you would have been right!
 Hahndorf is a small town in the Adelaide Hills that was founded by German immigrants.

 Hahndorf has retained its German character to this day.
 The architecture reminds you of a Bavarian village, while there are plenty of German cafes and shops lining the main street.

-The cafes are very good and I would recommend visiting Hahndorf just to sample the German cuisine!
+The cafes are very good and I would recommend visiting Hahndorf just to sample some German cuisine!